crossplane/crossplane/docs/stacks-guide-aws.md

 ### Database Security Group

-A [Security Group][] is created to later to be assigned to the RDS database instance.
-This security group enables the database instance to accept traffic from the internet in a certain port.
+A [Security Group][] is created so that later we can assign it to the RDS database instance.
+This security group allows the database instance to accept traffic from the internet on a certain port.

 ```bash
 # build the rds security group yaml